YacratesWyh/YacratesWyh/README.md

 - 🌱 I’m currently learning multiple backend and methods in ComfyUI custom node, as well as model implementation.
 Also I'm interested in voice synthesis.
 - 👯 I’m looking to collaborate on ComfyUI related repo and Diffusion research.
 - 😄 I graduated from THU and dropout from CUHKSZ as a PhD precandidate.
 I was suffering from Bipolar disorder due to staying up late and lack of sun, yet I'm proud to say I've conquered 5-Hydroxytryptamine in my brain and feel satisfied of my rehabilitation.
 - ⚡ I know some ABC of adversarial attack and ElecDesign works, I'm practicing Roland electric piano recently.
+I'm a big fun of boardgame and indie game.
 <!--
 **YacratesWyh/YacratesWyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.